Islamic State: Origins

 The group was founded in 1999 by Jordanian Salafi jihadist Abu Musab al-Zarqawi under the name Jamāʻat al-Tawḥīd wa-al-Jihād (lit.
 'The Organisation of Monotheism and Jihad').
 In a letter published by the Coalition Provisional Authority in February 2004, Zarqawi wrote that jihadis should use bombings to start an open sectarian war so that Sunnis from the Islamic world would mobilise against assassinations carried out by Shia, specifically the Badr Brigade, against Ba'athists and Sunnis.

 It is possible that Zarqawi used some "small seed money" of $200,000 obtained from Al Qaeda to set up a training camp for the JTJ.
 The financial support from Al Qaeda came after Zarqawi was reluctant to be recruited by bin Laden.
-Following the 11 September Attacks and the decision to invade Iraq, the U.S. Secretary of State's presentation to the United States Security Council aimed to establish Zarqawi as the definitive link between Al Qaeda and Iraq.
-These claims were later disproved.
+Following the 11 September Attacks and the decision to invade Iraq, the U.S. Secretary of State's presentation to the United Nations Security Council aimed to establish Zarqawi as the definitive link between Al Qaeda and Iraq.
+These claims were later disproven.

 Powell's presentation was nevertheless instrumental in elevating Zarqawi's status and laying the groundwork for part of the foreign fighter faction of the Iraqi insurgency.

 The JTJ officially pledged allegiance to al-Qaeda in a letter in October 2004, which drew more recruits, as well as financial and logistical support.